NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Loses guard frames if it charges
     - 1G: 3x guard damage
     - 2G: Instant guard break
-- 4A window is increased
+- 4A DEF window starts frame 8 and ends frame 23 (animation ends frame 41)
 - Act4A can be subbed on the first frame only (TODO: Was this ever possible?)
 - 4B(B) high crush from 13-36
 - 8B